SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-fdr-host-inventory.md

 ## Metadata Field

-Metadata fields will be set, if the integration is configured with the SIEM forward option.
+If you've configured your integration with the Cloud SIEM forward option, metadata fields will be set.
 See **Metadata Fields** table below:

 | Fields     |    Value                    |
 | :-------    |  :------------------------ |